The Only Cold Calling Script You Need for Software Sales

 “I can see that you target (industry/industries).
 How are you finding targeted leads from within that sector/those sectors?”

-Sam ends his pitch with a question.
-It’s simple and open-ended, but it also provides plenty of scope for the prospect to answer in great detail.
+Sam ends his pitch with a simple, open-ended question.
+It provides plenty of scope for a detailed customer answer.

 3. The discovery